gm1357/GameTech-API/README.md

 Then, you can either:

- - Execute the `main` method in the `br.com.personal.webhookreceiver.WebhookReceiverApplication.java` class from your IDE.
+ - Execute the `main` method in the `com.gmachado.gametech.GametechApplication.java` class from your IDE.

  - Or use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: